Randomization Inference: Theory and Applications: Two-sample Permutation Tests

+Rather than testing a single null hypothesis, consider the multiple testing problem of simultaneously testing $s$ null hypotheses $H_1 , \ldots , H_d$.
+Suppose $P$ is the unknown distribution generating the data $X$, with $P$ assumed to belong to a model $\Omega$.
+In general, a null hypothesis $H_i$ may be described as $P \in \omega_i$, where $\omega_i \subset \Omega$ is some subset of the full model.
+When testing multiple hypotheses, the goal is to detect which null hypotheses are false.
+In order to control for false rejections, the classical approach is to control the familywise error rate (FWER), defined as the probability of at least one false rejection, at some level $\alpha$.
+Alternative measures of error control, such as the false discovery rate, are reviewed in Chapter 9 of \cite{lehmann:romano:tsh:2022}.

-Since $p$-values of individual hypotheses may be constructed using randomization tests, any method that combines $p$-values may be considered to test multiple hypotheses (such as \cite{holm:1979} or \cite{benjamini:yekutieli:2001}).
-Alternatively, one may use the previous tests of multivariate parameters in conjunction with the {\it closure method} to derive tests of multiple hypotheses \citep{romano2011consonance}.
+Since $p$-values of individual hypotheses may be constructed using randomization tests, as in (\ref{eq: p value conserv}), any method that combines $p$-values may be considered to test multiple hypotheses.
+Examples are the methods of \cite{holm:1979} and Benjamini Yekutieli method \cite{benjamini:yekutieli:2001}.
+However, methods based on individual (or marginal) $p$-values are generally conservative.

+One can sometimes derive tests that are not conservative.
+Here, we focus on FWER control.
+One approach is to use the previous tests of multivariate parameters in conjunction with the {\it closure method} to derive tests of multiple hypotheses \citep{romano2011consonance}.
 Such tests control the familywise error rate (FWER), and implicitly account for the dependence among the test statistics (and hence offer greater power than Bonferroni/Holm type methods).
-Moreover, they control FWER exactly in finite samples (when the randomization hypothesis holds) and have asymptotic validity otherwise.
+Moreover, they control FWER exactly in finite samples (when an appropriate randomization hypothesis holds) and have asymptotic validity otherwise.